-In the spring of 2015, the CHS drama students that helped to conduct the oral history collection will be writing and performing an original outdoor drama based on the content of their interviews!
-This performance will take place on the banks of the Clinch River in the town of Saint Paul at the 17th annual Clinch River Days festival.
+In the spring of 2015, the CHS drama students that helped to conduct the oral history collection wrote and performed an original outdoor drama based on the content of their interviews!
+This performance took place on the banks of the Clinch River in the town of Saint Paul at the 17th annual Clinch River Days festival.

-Other outputs of the project will include four radio segments to be aired on WMMT FM’s Mountain News and World Report, a presentation at the 2015 Appalachian Studies Association conference and a booklet of interview excerpts highlighting aspects of Clinch River culture from boating to baptizing will be printed and distributed throughout the region.
+The interviews have also been turned into four radio segments that aired on WMMT FM’s Mountain News and World Report, a presentation at the 2015 Appalachian Studies Association conference, and a booklet of interview excerpts highlighting aspects of Clinch River culture.

-Audio and text versions of the histories are available below.
+Audio and text versions of these histories are available below.